 If you are looking for the best views of the Pacific Ocean along some fantastic cliffs, then you cannot miss Sutro Baths.
 Sutro Baths is a historical landmark located on the western edge of San Francisco.

 It used to be the first indoor public swimming pool back in 1896.
 However, the business was not going so well and the owner was forced to sell the facility.
 Before the transaction went through, the whole facility was burned down from an act of arson.

-Now Sutro Baths is part of the Golden Gate National Recreation Area in San Francisco.
-Other than the amazing history, Sutro Baths is one of the most beautiful places in San Francisco.
+Now Sutro Baths are part of the Golden Gate National Recreation Area in San Francisco.
+Other than the amazing history, Sutro Baths are one of the most beautiful places in San Francisco.

 Come at sunset for a nice walk on some of the nearby trails while watching the glorious sun fade away to darkness.
 Make sure you don’t stay too late though because that area could be a little dangerous!

 Description From Travels with Bibi’s of the Painted Ladies

 San Francisco’s Alamo Square is a picturesque neighborhood that is home to the most famous of the Painted Ladies.
 What exactly are the Painted Ladies?
 I’m glad you asked!